ShenruiXue666/0-git-practice-v2-abccdyk/README.md

 - References to **related issues** or **PRs**

 These best practices not only improve **collaboration** within teams but also make debugging and maintaining code significantly easier over time.
 It’s a great reminder that commit messages are not just a formality but an **essential part of software development**.

+## Comment - Andrew Jung
+This article is interesting not only because of its topic but also because it is directly related to the exercise that we are all participating in.
+The insights from this article will also be useful to me for the remainder of this course and will help me maintain projects more smoothly.
+Thank you!